 "Right next to you," Luke answered, apparently pleased to hear his news.

 Han pulled the trigger.
 Falcon's engine wailed once more, and after that there was nothing more but bright stars.

 Luke's X-wing followed Millennium Falcon into light speed, leaving the Imperials behind.
-He was annoyed.
-No, he was infuriated.
+He was annoyed and angry.
 Everything had gone so well until now… A simple mission, he had told Han and also believed in it.

-All they were supposed to do was to make a routine fly to Tabaine and pick some spare parts for the shield generator in their new hide out.
-Although, Luke had to admit as he watched the stars he was passing by, more than the generator he needed this trip.
-At the moment he felt he could suffocate.
+All they were supposed to do was to make a routine fly to Tabaine and pick some spare parts for the shield generator for their new hideout place.
+Although, Luke had to admit as he watched the flurry of stars pass by, he needed this trip more than the generator needed its spare parts.
+Sometimes he felt like he was about to suffocate.
 Ever since blowing the Death Star he had been center of very discomforting attention.
 The others talked of him like he was a hero.

-A hero.
-Just like his father.
-Luke squeezed his fingers around the controls of his X-wing and dwell on the realization.
+A hero, just like his father had been.
+Luke squeezed his fingers around the controls of his X-wing and dwelled on the realization.
 He wanted to be true to his father's heritage.
 He had a burning desire to become a Jedi and a hero.
-But deep within him lived a fear he would never achieve that wish.
+But deep within him lived a fear he would never achieve that aspiration.

 A good time had passed since Luke had left the desert planet of Tatooine and his old home.
 He had grown and learnt, but still… Luke closed his eyes and listened the humming of his engine as he glided through the space.
 He sighed.
 Sometimes he just felt so lonely and lost.
 How could he ever gain the skills of the old Jedi master and revenge the death of both, Kenobi and Luke's own father?

 Even the very thought of the black-armored monster, who was the cause of Luke's greatest torments, chilled the blood in his veins.
 What a pity, Vader wasn't on the space station when it blew out.